-Students may select from one of the following three options to meet the fieldwork requirement:
+Students may select from one of the following three options to meet the practicum requirement:

 Students identify a public health problem or issue of special interest and pursue an in-depth inquiry to find answers or explanations.
 This also qualifies as the pre 2nd exam exploration.
 This requires research in the form of: